How much will nanny taxes cost your family?

 Is there a way to estimate my nanny tax costs and my tax breaks?

-A final cost factor to consider is whether to hire an expert to manage your nanny's payroll and handle all the employment tax returns (preparation, filing and remittance) on your behalf.
+A final cost factor to consider is whether to hire an expert to manage all the household employment tax returns (preparation, filing and remittance) and handle your nanny's payroll on your behalf.
 Care.com HomePay can take this work off your plate and you’re welcome to call for a free consultation and to learn more about how our service works.

 Taking care of nanny taxes correctly prevents legal problems for families and ensures that employees receive the benefits and protections they deserve.
 When you factor in the child care tax breaks, you can see it really is more affordable than most people think.

 * The tax information contained in this article should not be used for any actual nanny relationship without the advice and guidance of a professional tax advisor who is familiar with all the relevant facts.
 The information contained herein is general in nature and is not intended as legal, tax or investment advice.
 Furthermore, the information contained herein may not be applicable to or suitable for your specific circumstances and may require consideration of other matters.